Last updated: March 1, 2021

 Iowa

-Recreational use of marijuana is illegal.
-Medical marijuana is illegal, but in 2014 the legislature legalized the possession and use of cannabidiol in very limited circumstances.
+Recreational marijuana use is still outlawed in Iowa.
+For that matter, medical marijuana use is restricted to cannabinoid (CBD) oils.
+In 2014 the Iowa legislature legalized the possession and use of cannabidiol in very limited circumstances.

 Iowa drug testing »